cooligc/OtherRepo/README.md

-This is a dummy message
+Log4jExample :- This is an example for Log4j for standalone project